The fundamental plane of EDisCS galaxies - The effect of size evolution: Size and velocity dispersion evolution

 Following the procedure of \citet{Valentinuzzi10a} described above, we construct the local sample of WINGS galaxies with velocity dispersions, trimmed to have only massive spectroscopically passive galaxies at the redshifts $z=0$, 0.25, 0.5, 0.75 and 1, and compute the median $\sigma$ of massive galaxies.
 The resulting $\sigma$ vary as $\sigma=(197\pm 2) +(6\pm4)z$ km/s, when selecting galaxies with dynamical masses $10^{11}<M_{dyn}/M_\odot< 3\times 10^{11}$, and is constant at $(210\pm1.5)$ km/s when selecting galaxies with stellar masses $10^{11}<M_*/M_\odot< 3\times 10^{11}$.
 Therefore, we correct the measured $\sigma_c$ for the progenitor bias by multiplying the values derived at $M_{dyn}=10^{11}M_\odot$ by $\frac{197}{197+6z}$, and no correction is applied at constant stellar mass.
 The residual redshift evolution after the correction and fitting the point at zero redshift is small.

-Table \ref{tab_lumev} lists the changes in the slope $\Delta \tau=\frac{10\beta_0-1}{5\beta_0}\nu+\frac{2\alpha_0}{5\beta_0}\mu$ of the luminosity evolution $\Delta \log L=\tau\log(1+z)$ (see Eq. \ref{eq_DeltaL}) derived from the measured variation in the FP ZP caused by the size and velocity dispersion evolution, coding the different cases listed in Table \ref{tab_massfits}.
-For example, ``case 1+9 $M_{dyn}$'' uses the value of $\nu$ derived for the redshift evolution of $R_c$ constructed using the $R_e-M_{dyn}$ relation with HST data, without both selection weighting and progenitor bias correction (case 1 of Table \ref{tab_massfits}), and the value of $\mu$ derived from the redshift evolution of $\sigma$ inferred in turn from the $\sigma-M_{dyn}$ relation, without both selection weighting and progenitor bias correction (case 9 of Table \ref{tab_massfits}), getting $\Delta \tau =-0.39$.
-This implies that the luminosity evolution inferred from the ZP evolution of the EDisCS clusters without selection weighting ($L\sim (1+z)^{1.61}$, see Table \ref{tab_FPslope}) would reduce to $L\sim (1+z)^{1.22}$.
+Table \ref{tab_lumev} lists the changes in the slope $\Delta \tau=\frac{10\beta_0-2}{5\beta_0}\nu+\frac{2\alpha_0}{5\beta_0}\mu$ of the luminosity evolution $\Delta \log L=\tau\log(1+z)$ (see Eq. \ref{eq_DeltaL}) derived from the measured variation in the FP ZP caused by the size and velocity dispersion evolution, coding the different cases listed in Table \ref{tab_massfits}.
+For example, ``case 1+9 $M_{dyn}$'' uses the value of $\nu$ derived for the redshift evolution of $R_c$ constructed using the $R_e-M_{dyn}$ relation with HST data, without both selection weighting and progenitor bias correction (case 1 of Table \ref{tab_massfits}), and the value of $\mu$ derived from the redshift evolution of $\sigma$ inferred in turn from the $\sigma-M_{dyn}$ relation, without both selection weighting and progenitor bias correction (case 9 of Table \ref{tab_massfits}), obtaining $\Delta \tau ={\bf +0.07}$.
+This implies that the luminosity evolution inferred from the ZP evolution of the EDisCS clusters without selection weighting ($L\sim (1+z)^{1.61}$, see Table \ref{tab_FPslope}) becomes $L\sim (1+z)^{1.68}$.

 To summarize, {none of the values of $\Delta \tau$ listed in Table \ref{tab_lumev} differ statistically from zero.
-However, without taking into account the progenitor bias (rows two to five of Table \ref{tab_lumev}), the values of $\nu$ and $\mu$ are much larger than inferred by the merger scenario of \citet{Hopkins09} and when used in Eq. \ref{eq_DeltaLz} reduce the predicted luminosity evolution with redshift drastically.
-In contrast, by taking into account the progenitor bias (rows six to nine of Table \ref{tab_lumev}), the correction $\Delta \tau$ to the redshift slope of the luminosity evolution inferred from the FP is far smaller.}
+However, without taking into account the progenitor bias (rows two to five of Table \ref{tab_lumev}), the values of $\nu$ and $\mu$ are much larger than inferred by the merger scenario of \citet{Hopkins09} and when used in Eq. \ref{eq_DeltaLz} change the predicted luminosity evolution samewhat.
+The same applies by taking into account the progenitor bias (rows six to nine of Table \ref{tab_lumev}).